-Would you like to run a Wildcats Girls’ Football Centre?
-Essex’s application window is open until Friday 31st January to provide regular inspirational opportunities for girls aged 5-11 to have fun, make friends and play in an engaging environment.
+Applicants who’d like to run a Wildcats Girls’ Football Centre in Essex must submit their proposals before Friday 31st January so they can provide more inspirational opportunities for girls aged 5-11 to have fun, make friends and play in an engaging environment.

-Wildcats Centres provide girls with regular opportunities to play football and take part in organised sessions.
-In 2019, there were over 1,250 centres across the country, getting over 20,000 girls playing football.
-Following the last round of applications Essex generated 53 Wildcats centres.
-The Essex County FA are now looking for even more organisations to take part and deliver Wildcats Centres.
+In 2019, over 1,250 centres were active across the country, getting over 20,000 girls playing football.
+Wildcats Centres provide girls with regular, organised sessions and Essex boasted 53 Wildcats centres following the last round of applications.
+We're now looking for even more organisations to take part and deliver the provision.

 Each centre is run in conjunction with the nearest County FA, utilising qualified coaches and local facilities to offer girls a location nearby where they can get involved.
 The sessions take place on a weekly basis, either after school or at weekends, subject to each organiser.